February 8, 2019

 And just in case you were wondering… Visas do not typically hinder income in another country.
 A visa can actually allow a missionary to work for their own personal salary.

 “Absolutely”, Hasz agrees.
 It is possible to serve Jesus anywhere you are.
 However, that does always mean you are being obedient to Him.
 And as a follower of Jesus Christ, we must be obedient.

-Jesus said, “Go ye into all the world and preach the gospel to every creature” (Matthew 16:15 KJV).
+Jesus said, “Go ye into all the world and preach the gospel to every creature” (Mark 16:15 KJV).
 You are only being obedient in staying at home if Jesus has made that clear.
 Otherwise, you serve Jesus obediently by going out into the world.
 That is what Jesus commanded first and foremost.
 He did not say to stay in your own nation.

 So then, the default should be to go into the world unless Jesus makes it clear to stay at home.
 Jesus already called you to go, when He said His last command, the Great Commission (Matthew 28).

 Is it worth it?

 “Is it worth it to obey God?”
 Yes, always.
 But your parents might be wondering if you have counted the cost of what it means to serve as a missionary.
 If they know anything about missions, they know it is no easy task.